McCarthy scrambles for votes to be elected Speaker of the House

 Vote for speaker could go to multiple ballots

 If McCarthy fails to win on the first ballot, it will be embarrassing to the top Republican who led his party's efforts to win back the majority.
-McCarthy ran for speaker in 2015 when then House Speaker John Boehner stepped down, but withdrew abruptly from the race after conceding he didn't have the votes to win.
-In the last couple of election cycles, McCarthy led the political effort for House Republicans — raising, along with affiliated Super Pac, the Congressional Leadership Fund, roughly a half a trillion dollars and campaigning for GOP candidates across the country.
+McCarthy ran for speaker in 2015 when then-House Speaker John Boehner stepped down, but withdrew abruptly from the race after conceding he didn't have the votes to win.
+In the last couple of election cycles, McCarthy led the political effort for House Republicans — raising, along with affiliated Super Pac, the Congressional Leadership Fund, roughly a half-trillion dollars and campaigning for GOP candidates across the country.
 He and his allies predicted a "red wave" in the fall, but ended up eking out just a four-seat majority.

 The public vote on the House floor will likely showcase the GOP divisions and chaos.
 McCarthy's allies insist they won't vote for any alternative candidate, and even if it's messy, they will stick with him.